julia-actions/setup-julia/README.md

 - `~1.3.0-0` is a **tilde** version range that includes _all_ pre-releases of `1.3.0`.
 It matches all versions `≥ 1.3.0-` and `< 1.4.0`.
 - `nightly` will install the latest nightly build.
 - `1.7-nightly` will install the latest nightly build for the upcoming 1.7 release.
 This version will only be available during certain phases of the Julia release cycle.
-- `project-min` will install the earliest supported patch release of Julia compatible with the project.
+- `MIN` will install the earliest supported version of Julia compatible with the project.
+Especially useful in monorepos.

 Internally the action uses node's semver package to resolve version ranges.
 Its [documentation](https://github.com/npm/node-semver#advanced-range-syntax) contains more details on the version range syntax.
 You can test what version will be selected for a given input in this JavaScript [REPL](https://repl.it/@SaschaMann/setup-julia-version-logic).